VerdantFox/hot-reload-examples/README.md

    browser-sync 'http://localhost:8000' 'static' --watch --files .
    ```

-   The above command will run a server on `http://localhost:3000` and proxy requests to `http://localhost:8000`.
-It will also forward static files from the `static` directory (you can change this with the second argument to `browser-sync`).
-It will also watch for changes to all files relative to the working directory and reload the browser when they change.
+   Change the `localhost` port to the port your server is running on if it differs from `8000`.
+The above command will run a server on `http://localhost:3000` and proxy requests to `http://localhost:8000` (your server running FastAPI or Flask).
+It will also forward static files from the `static` directory (you can change the static files directory with the second argument to `browser-sync`).
+Finally, it will watch for changes to all files relative to the working directory and reload the browser when they change.

    Go to `http://localhost:3000`.